 In order to estimate usage, use prior year(s) numbers as a starting point and adjust for expected changes.
 In the start-up phase, it is often difficult to estimate expected usage.
 Income & Recharge Centers without sufficient usage history can use available units as a starting point and adjust for downtime and other intervening factors.

-Costs of Providing Service Units
+Costs of Providing Services

 The following general requirements apply to all service items and all costs of the recharge activity: